CharlyCst/parrot/readme.md

   <img src="./assets/demo.gif" alt="Parrot demo"/>
 </div>

-**parrot** allows you to take snapshots of your program outputs (status code, stdout and stderr) and test future runs outputs against them.
+**parrot** allows you to take and organize snapshots of your program outputs (status code, stdout and stderr) and later check that those ouputs are still the same.

 #### Features
-- Effortless end-to-end testing of scripts and programs outputs.
+- Effortless end-to-end testing of scripts and CLI programs.
+- Organize snapshots with tags.
 - Interactive REPL to navigate and interact with your snapshots.
-- [Soon] Can easily be integrated in your CI.

 ## Disclaimer